DioxusLabs/dioxus/docs/guide/src/en/getting_started/web.md

 ## Support

 The Web is the best-supported target platform for Dioxus.

-Because your app will be compiled to WASM you have access to browser APIs through [wasm-bingen](https://rustwasm.github.io/docs/wasm-bindgen/introduction.html).
+- Because your app will be compiled to WASM you have access to browser APIs through [wasm-bingen](https://rustwasm.github.io/docs/wasm-bindgen/introduction.html).
+- Dioxus provides hydration to resume apps that are rendered on the server.
+See the [hydration example](https://github.com/DioxusLabs/dioxus/blob/master/packages/web/examples/hydrate.rs) for more details.

 ## Tooling